azat-co/fullstack-javascript/chapter3/chapter3.md

 -   Parse overview

--   Explanations on how to build a Message Board front-end only application with jQuery and Parse
+-   Explanations on how to build a Message Board front-end-only application with jQuery and Parse

 -   Step-by-step instructions on deployment to Microsoft Azure and Heroku